hahoyer/HWClassLibrary.cs/src/hw.nuget/hw.UnitTest/UnitTest.md

 It is done at different stages.
 1. For starting it accepts a list of assemblies.
 2. For each assembly it searches all public classes that are marked as test.
-3. For each such class it searches for public methods the are marked as test.
+3. For each such class it searches for public methods that are marked as test.
 4. For any such method it checks if all run-conditions are met (see below)

 **Run-conditions** are: